|

 Litters produced: January 1, 1942 - 1 male and 2 females - Bongo of Blean |

-Comments: Male: Tangazig of the Congo -
+Comments: Male: Tangazig of

-of the Congo.
-Juba was bred to Kinga of the Congo in 1945 with three
+sometimes called Juba of the Congo.
+Juba was bred to Kinga of the Congo

-puppies resulting.
-The progeny were the females Nyambe of the Congo
+in 1945 with three puppies resulting.
+The progeny were the females

-and Eng.
+Nyambe of the Congo and Eng.
 Ch.
 Fern of the Congo and a male Eng.
 Ch.
-Brown Trout of the

-Congo.
-It was the accidental mating of Brown Trout and Fern which
+Brown Trout of the Congo.
+It was the accidental mating of Brown Trout

-with one correct and one incorrect name.). |
+are labeled with one correct and one incorrect name.). |

 June 10, 1942 - 1 female - Bungwa of Blean |